Bartzi/see/README.md

 script.
     1. start with a reasonable number of maximum words (2 is a good choice here)
     2. create a ground truth file with all images that contain max.
 2 words by using the `transform_gt.py`
-    script: `python transform_gt.py <path to downloaded gt> fsns_char_map.json <path to 2 word gt> --max-words 2`
+    script: `python transform_gt.py <path to downloaded gt> fsns_char_map.json <path to 2 word gt> --max-words 2 --blank-label 0`
     3. Repeat this step with 3 and 4 words (you can also take 5 and 6, too), but make sure to only include images with the corresponding amount of words (`--min-words` is the flag to use)
-2. After you have created all curriculum ground truth files, you will need to add the following line to the top of each file: `<number of words>    <maximum number of characters per word>` (please note: both values are separated by a tab character).
-You'll have to add the following line to the file containing all images with a maximum of two words:
-`2 21` (that is two words and a maximum of 21 characters per word, which is the default setting).
-Yes this could also be automated, but it isn't (PRs are welcome :wink:)
-3. Add the path to your files to a `.json` file tht could be called `curriculum.json` This file works exactly the same as the file discussed in step 3 in the preparations section for the SVHN experiments.
+2. Add the path to your files to a `.json` file tht could be called `curriculum.json` This file works exactly the same as the file discussed in step 3 in the preparations section for the SVHN experiments.

 Once you are done with this, you can actually train the network :tada:

 Training the network happens, by using the `train_fsns.py` script.
-`python train_fsns.py -h` shows all command-line options.
+`python train_fsns.py -h` shows all available command-line options.
 This script works very similar to the `train_svhn.py` script

 You will need to specify at least the following parameters: